Zen Spot #28 -- Mindfulness, meditation and still life painting at 36 via Fondazza February 20, 2018 00:05

 The painter next door

-Bologna is not America.
-With the exception of established, high profile shopping districts, smaller stores and other addresses are not well marked.
-A hallmark of the city are the porticos that cover almost every sidewalk.
-It is possible, because of the porticos, to walk through most of the city, in pouring rain, and barely get wet.
-Sometimes the porticos make it impossible to find even well marked addresses.
-If you don’t walk by, while under a portico, you might miss something wonderful.
+With the exception of established, high profile shopping districts, smaller stores and other addresses are not well marked in the neighborhoods.
+Porticos cover almost every sidewalk.
+It's possible, because of the porticos, to walk through most of the city in pouring rain and barely get wet.
+But, sometimes the porticos make it impossible to find even well-marked addresses.
+If one doesn’t walk by while under a portico, something wonderful might be missed.

-It wasn’t until the last day of my visit, as I was walking to meet my son, after just having descended five flights, that I noticed a small sign affixed to his building, six inches to the left of the next-door neighbor’s front door.
+It wasn’t until the last day of my visit, as I was walking to meet my son, after just having descended five flights, that I noticed a small sign affixed to a nearby apartment building on his street.
 The name Giorgio Morandi was etched.

 A still life

 Morandi was a modern master of the painted still life.
 He lived in Bologna, at 36 via Fondazza, from 1910 to 1964.
 His work is unmistakable.
-Instead trying to describe his work, other than to say that it is sublime and understated, yet powerful, I recommend you try to see an image in person.
+Instead of trying to describe his work, other than to say that it is sublime and understated, yet powerful, I recommend viewing an image in person.
 Photography can’t capture the nuance and texture, both of which are critical to understanding his mastery.

-Among the most common of his still life subjects were clay pots, bottles, vases and cups arranged in very tight formations, sitting on a sparse table top.
+Among the most common of his still life subjects were clay pots, bottles, vases and cups, arranged in tight formations, sitting on a sparse table top.

 The handle of a cup

 Several years ago, I read The Art of Happiness by the Dalai Lama.
-My memory of the reading is singular.
 In his explanation of interdependence, His Holiness describes how a cup and the handle of a cup come together to create the entirety of a useful object.
 Without both, the cup would not be the cup that it is.
 Morandi’s cups included.

 A stiller life